julimalit/LIB350-QueerFilipinoHistory/pages/dmp.md

 PDFs

-Youtube videos
+Embedded youtube videos

 Hyperlinks

 Object metadata, uploaded to GitHub in the form of a CSV

 Our data is disseminated through the GiHub Collection Builder which creates a public website.
 Our GitHub repository is also public, and data created through this may also be publicly accessed.
+Our collection mainly utilizes objects within the public domain, although there are a few objects which are in copyright.
+Our use of these objects falls under fair use, and the rights statements are included in the metadata.

 ## Data Storage and Preservation of Access
 Our data is dependent on the existence and management of Google Sheets and Microsoft’s GitHub.
 Some of our data also relies on external sources such as Youtube, and hyperlinks to other sources.
 Access will be preserved so long as these sources remain up and running.